doFuture: An Overview on using Foreach to Parallelize via the Future Framework

 future framework for parallelization.
 Using

-future framework with packages and functions that uses
+future framework with packages and functions that use

 more details and examples on this approach.